MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

     Once you've been authenticated, the your email or file will open in the AIP Viewer.

-## Admins: Testing the AIP mobile apps
+## Admins: Testing the AIP mobile viewer apps

 Most users will typically use the AIP mobile app to open a protected email or file that cannot be opened using their regular mobile apps.

-If you're a system administrator who wants to test the AIP mobile apps for your org, or simply want to try it out for yourself, use the instructions below to walk you through the entire process.
+If you're a system administrator who wants to test the AIP mobile viewer apps for your org, or simply want to try it out for yourself, use the instructions below to walk you through the entire process.

 1. Make sure that you have access to a file type supported by the AIP mobile app from your device.